hoavt-54/nli-images/datasets/README.md

 The script implementing the dataset generation procedure has been published [here](https://github.com/hoavt-54/nli-images/blob/master/models/build_ic_dataset.py).

 The dataset generated using the described procedure is contained in the folder [IC](https://github.com/hoavt-54/nli-images/tree/master/datasets/IC).
+The dataset has been split into training, test, and development sets, while maintaining each split balanced.

 [1] Shekhar, Ravi, et al. "FOIL it!
 Find One mismatch between Image and Language caption." arXiv preprint arXiv:1705.01359 (2017).
 [2] Lin, Tsung-Yi, et al. "Microsoft coco: Common objects in context."
 European conference on computer vision.
 Springer, Cham, 2014.